Oh Lord, it’s that time again.

 This could’ve come from the mouth of just about any Scottish independence supporter, myself included.
 But that’s the problem – it sounds like he’s just repeating a soundbyte without giving the slightest thought or consideration as to why devolution “does not entirely respect” the national identity of Scotland, never mind how to actually deal with it.

-Because, ultimately, Mr Forsyth doesn’t care about the people of Scotland at all.
+Because, ultimately, Mr Rifkind doesn’t care about the people of Scotland at all.
 He cares only about the perpetuation of his Precious Union, and how to stop those horrible Scots from breaking it up.
 The focus is not on “how can we help the people of Scotland get what they want?”; it’s on “how can we get the people of Scotland to do what we want?”

 So they’ll say any old noise to keep us sedated.
 They’ll cajole us with magic words like Federalism and Devomax and Home Rule, whisper tenderly that they know Scotland Is A Nation while never proving they believe it, soothe our benighted communities with promises that things will get better while continuing to bleed us dry.
 And any real change, any true debate or discussion, is drowned out by these transmissions of garbage.